hpdeifel/device-manager/README.md

 ## Usage

-There are two independent executable:
+There are two independent executables:

 ### devman